What you need to make your life easier (and get enough space for, let’s say, strategic planning?) are:

 1. You’ll have a single source of truth as a powerful reference point

-For example, during a long-term project, you may need to move someone to another project for a while.
+For example, during a long-term planning, you may need to move someone to another project for a while.
 If your project managers don’t have a system in place to handle that, such an allocation creates problems like misunderstandings, double booking, and even more work and frustration for everyone involved.

 One of our clients created an extensive document to save time and improve their allocation process focused exactly on this task.
-If you’d like to take a look at it and implement it in your organization, you can download it here:
+If you’d like to take a look at it and implement it in your organization, you can download it here: Allocation process

 2. You will have a bird’s eye view of what’s happening in your business